Chao-Xi/jxazurebook/docs/ab100/1ab100_learn.md

 **MCP EXAM EXAMPLE**

-> **"How do you let an Azure Al Foundry agent securely access a private database?"**
+> **"How do you let an Azure AI Foundry agent securely access a private database?"**

 Answer: Register an MCP server that connects to that database